The best prepaid phone plans in 2024

 The best prepaid phone plans will help you save on your cell phone bill

-I've spent the past decade reviewing the best cell phone plans for Tom's Guide and that work includes considering prepaid plans from carriers big and small.
-That's how I've learned that the trick to finding a prepaid plan that balances a lot of data with an affordable price is to look beyond the major carriers.
-Mobile virtual network operators, or MVNOs, use the networks of other carriers for their service, helping them charge less for coverage.
-(They also cut back on perks, though to be honest, you don't get a lot of those anyhow when you opt for a prepaid phone plan.)
+The trick is to consider mobile virtual network operators, or MVNOs.
+These companies use the networks of other carriers for their service, which allows them to charge less for coverage.
+(MVNOs can also cut back on perks to keep costs down, though to be honest, you don't get a lot of those anyhow when you opt for a prepaid phone plan.)

 When I look at prepaid plans, I'm considering how much data you get in exchange for your monthly rate as well as what happens when you use up all your data in a given month.
 (Do your speeds slow down, or do you have to buy additional data?)
 Another thing to consider if you turn to an MVNO: what network are they using for their service?